 After touring Göbeklitepe, I returned to Urfa and took a bus down to a place called Harran.
 Harran is supposedly one of the oldest continuously-inhabited towns in the world, and apparently is even mentioned in the bible.
 It's also known for its unique conically-shaped "beehive" houses.

 Harran today is a pretty grim, dusty little place, filled with children who run up and beg tourists for money--something that is quite unusual in Turkey.
 The buildings were interesting, but I didn't find Harran a particularly inviting place to stick around.
-The bus down to Harran--which is south of Urfa--stops at a large Syrian refugee camp down the road from the town, but the begging children appeared to be locals, rather than refugees fr
+The bus down to Harran--which is south of Urfa--stops at a large Syrian refugee camp down the road from the town, but the begging children appeared to be locals, rather than refugees from the camp.

 Today I visited an attraction of much more contemporary interest—a town called Halfeti.
 Halfeti is an attraction by virtue of the fact that much of it no longer exists.
 More than half of the village is now under water, drowned in the Euphrates River thanks to the Southeast Anatolian Project (known as the GAP, or Güneydoğu Anadolu Projesi in Turkish).